 Job Training and Creation

-The Job Training and Creation grantmaking program supports efforts to connect low-income, low-skilled workers to training and employment opportunities that offer family sustaining wages and career advancement opportunities.
-Learn more about our 2013 Job Training and Creation grantees.
+The Job Training and Job Creation grant program supports efforts to connect low-income, low-skilled workers to training and employment opportunities that offer family sustaining wages and career advancement opportunities.
+Learn more about our 2014 Job Training and Creation grantees.

 Although the economic recession officially ended in June 2009, the effects of the recession are still being felt throughout the country.
 Perhaps the most recalcitrant of our current economic issues is the problem of widespread unemployment.
-As of December 2013, the statewide unemployment rate stood at 8.3% and illustrates the extent the crisis continues its impact on Californians1.
-In the Bay Area in December 2013, unemployment was estimated at 7.4% in Alameda County, 7.3% in Contra Costa County, 5.0% in Marin County, 5.6% in San Francisco, and 5.3% in San Mateo County.
-In communities where many minority, low-skilled and low-income individuals reside, the unemployment rate was higher: e.g., 6.0% in San Rafael, 11.4% in Oakland, 11.9% in Richmond, 12.2% in East Palo Alto2.
-In San Francisco’s Bayview/Hunters Point neighborhood, the poverty rate stood at 21.3% with nearly one-fourth of the residents living at or below poverty.
-These data demonstrate that individuals with barriers to employment are having a particularly difficult time in the current labor market.
+As of July 2014, the statewide unemployment rate stood at 7.4 percent 1 and illustrates the extent to which the crisis continues to impact Californians.
+July 2014 statistics in the Bay Area indicate that unemployment was estimated at 6.4 percent in Alameda County, 6.4 percent in Contra Costa County, 4.4 percent in Marin County, 4.9 percent in San Francisco, and 4.7 percent in San Mateo County.
+2 In communities where many minority, low-skilled, and low-income individuals reside, the unemployment rate was higher: e.g., 9 percent in Oakland, 9.9 percent in Richmond, and 10.4 percent in East Palo Alto.3 In San Francisco’s Bayview/Hunters Point neighborhood, the poverty rate is exceptionally high since 30 percent of families in this neighborhood earn less than $10,000 per year.4 These data demonstrate that individuals with barriers to employment are having a particularly difficult time in the current labor market.

-This continuing unemployment crisis in the Bay Area highlights the need for a strategic and comprehensive look at regional job training and creation strategies.
-The Job Training and Creation grant program supports efforts to connect mostly low-income, low-skilled workers to training and employment opportunities that offer family sustaining wages and career advancement opportunities.
+This continuing unemployment crisis in the Bay Area highlights the need for a strategic and comprehensive look at regional Job Training and Job Creation strategies.
+The Job Training and Job Creation grant program supports efforts to connect mostly low-income and low-skilled workers to training and employment opportunities that offer families sustainable wages and career advancement opportunities.

-Another focus of this grant program is the role of loans and technical assistance in helping Bay Area entrepreneurs start or expand their businesses.
-California’s small businesses make up an overwhelming majority of all employer firms in the state, employing 82% of all new job creation.
-Research has shown that financing small businesses provides a major economic boost with a proven return of at least 2 to 1 as it flows through the regional economy, creating new wages, new spending and new tax revenues.3
+Another focus of this grant program is on the roles of loans and technical assistance in helping Bay Area entrepreneurs start or expand their businesses.
+California’s small businesses make up 99.2 percent of employers—an overwhelming majority of employers the state—and employ 50.4 percent of the private sector’s workforce.5 Research indicates that financing small businesses provides a major economic boost with a proven 2 to 1 return as it flows through the regional economy and creates new wages, new spending, and new tax revenues.6

 Objective One: Job Training